 They also allow mountain biking and ATVs, so watch out if you are hiking.
 The terrain can be steep and rocky so ensure you find a route that’s right for you.
 For an easy hike, check out the Nature Discovery Trail and Rock Garden off Highway 93.

-Head up either Highway 93 or I-11 to the Hoover Dam, the most iconic stop on your Las Vegas to Grand Canyon road trip itinerary.
+Head up either Highway 93 or I-11 to the Hoover Dam, the most iconic stop on this road trip itinerary.
 This dam is one of the most famous New Deal projects and took almost five years to build.
 It was a symbol of technological progress in the mist of the Great Depression.

 The dam was built to harness the vast power of the Colorado River and provides hydroelectric power to Arizona, Nevada, and California.
 When the dam was finished in 1935, it was the largest in the world.
 It no longer holds that record, but it is still an impressive site to see.